National & Local Priorities

 Hammersmith Bridge Closure

-The closure of Hammersmith Bridge is causing great inconvenience to local residents, especially since the emergency closure to pedestrians and cyclists in August.
+The closure of Hammersmith Bridge to vehicles is causing great inconvenience to local residents.

 Sarah Olney opposed building a third runway at Heathrow Airport.
 Sarah was delighted to be in front of the Royal Courts of Justice on February 27 when the Appeals Court ruled against the Government, saying they had unlawfully ignored the Paris Agreement in their proposal.
 Sarah hoped this judgment will put an end to the third runway for good, although the Supreme Court overturned that judgment in February 2020, opening the door to reviving the third runway proposal.